-The Dutch edition has the same black & white theme, with a little bit of color added.
+The Dutch edition has the same black & white theme, with a little bit of colour added.

 Guess what!?
 The Spanish edition also goes for black & white, but with weirder pictures, I would say.
 There’s such a big contrast between the Dutch edition, with children on the covers, and the Spanish edition, which looks quite erotic.

 After so much black & white, it’s time for some color!
-I think that my home country, Romania, has the most colorful covers of them all.
-Still, for me it’s a bit too much …
+I think that my home country, Romania, has the most colourful covers of them all.
+Still, for me, it’s a bit too much …

 Another wonderful edition is the Italian one ❤ Colorful, yet simple enough to spark interest, modern and a bit girly.
 Great combination!

 Down under, in Australia, we find a different style of book covers.
 Here we have mature images with a lot of black and a little bit of white.
 I especially like the lines that enframe the covers.
 An interesting and different approach I would say!